Voyageur Video Sampler 2016

 Voyageur has been on an extraordinary journey since our establishment in 1998.
 Enjoy this 3-minute video sampler of the educational media projects we have produced over the past 18 years, as well as a sneak peak of a few exciting projects in production.
 Thanks to all of the production professionals, artists, scholars, board members and funders who have collaborated to bring these compelling documentaries, books, artworks and companion websites to millions of viewers, teachers and students.

-Lucy Braun: Pioneer Ecologist explores the life and work of E. Lucy Braun (1889-1971) — a groundbreaking 20th century woman of science.
+A Force for Nature: Lucy Braun explores the life and work of E. Lucy Braun (1889-1971) — a groundbreaking 20th century woman of science.
 The project is a co-production of Meg Hanrahan Media and Voyageur Media Group, Inc. The centerpiece of the project is a one-hour documentary for public television broadcast scheduled for release in early 2018.
 Support for the Lucy Braun project continues to grow!
-The project has received a leading $25,000 grant from the Meshewa Farm Foundation, a major $20,000 grant from Ohio Humanities (a state affiliate of the National Endowment for the Humanities), and generous support from the Anness Family Charitable Fund, the Alan B. Lindner Family Fund, the Camden Foundation, and several individual donors.
+The project has received a leading $25,000 grant from the Meshewa Farm Foundation, a major $20,000 grant from Ohio Humanities (a state affiliate of the National Endowment for the Humanities), and generous support from the Anness Family Charitable Fund, the Alan B. Lindner Family Fund, the Camden Foundation, and other organizations and donors.

 Born in Cincinnati, Lucy Braun was a pioneer who forged her own unique theories in the developing field of ecology.
 She discovered new species and documented the deciduous forests of the entire eastern North American continent.
 A leader in preservation, she led efforts to save Ohio’s and Kentucky’s most sensitive ecological sites.
-Watch our preview trailers, and read more about Lucy Braun and this educational media project at Lucy Braun: Pioneer Ecologist.
+Watch our preview trailers, and read more about Lucy Braun and this educational media project at A Force for Nature: Lucy Braun.